-- (5) If needed, adjust the focus of the camera to ensure that the grid is fairly sharp. - (6) Close the Logitech software, and in your spreadsheet, click "Grid Background" to capture your image like the above.
+- (5) Check that the camera is set with the autofocus off.
+If needed, adjust the focus of the camera to ensure that the grid is fairly sharp. - (6) Close the Camera software, and in your spreadsheet, click "Grid Background" to capture your image like the image below in Figure 2.
 The macro uses a MatLab script to take the picture and import it into your template.
 If you get an error message, click "End" and try again.
 If it still does not work, notify your TA.

-Once you are satisfied with your grid background image, do not touch the camera for the rest of the lab, or the size scale on your images will not be accurate.
+Once you are satisfied with your grid background image, do not touch or move the camera for the rest of the lab, or the size scale on your images will not be accurate.

-Figure 3.
+Figure 2.
 Sample picture of pendulum centered in background grid.
-The tip of the pendulum support is just visible at the top of the screen, and the bob is about 5 boxes above the bottom of the image.
+The top of the pendulum support is visible at the top of the screen.
 The bob is horizontally centered.
 The grid lines are fairly square.

-If you need to revisit the Logitech controls at any point, close them again before taking any images in Excel, as Matlab and Logitech can control the camera only one at a time.
+If you need to revisit the Camera controls at any point, close them again before taking any images in Excel, as Matlab and the Camera app can only control the camera one at a time.

-- (7) Remove the grid board, turn it around so that the green side is facing the camera, and place it in the holder on the base at the back of the apparatus, farthest from the camera.
-This background will serve as a "green screen" on which to overlay the grid images for measuring the pendulum path diameter. - (8) Measure the distance H from the camera to the center of the pendulum rotor, and record the value in your template in cm.
-For this lab, all your length measurements will be in cm. - (9) Measure the length L of the pendulum from the top of the string to the middle of the bob; record L and an estimate of the uncertainty ΔL in your spreadsheet. - (10) Notice that offset length r_0 (see Figure 2) is given in the template.
+- (7) Measure the distance H from the camera to the center of the pendulum rotor, and record the value in your template in cm.
+For this lab, all your length measurements will be in cm. - (8) Measure the length L of the pendulum from the top of the string to the middle of the bob; record L and an estimate of the uncertainty ΔL in your spreadsheet. - (9) Notice that offset length r_0 (see Figure 2) is given in the template. - (10) Before moving on to part B, remove the grid board, turn it around so that the green side is facing the camera, and slide it in the holder on the base at the back of the apparatus, farthest from the camera.
+This background will serve as a "green screen" on which to overlay the grid images for measuring the pendulum path diameter.